brendt/stitcher.io/src/content/blog/2019-09-16-guest-posts.md

 Reviewing your content will either happen via mail or directly on GitHub, whichever you prefer.
 I will make sure to always discuss any changes I want to be made to the post, and will never alter your content without you knowing it.

 Finally, I will also help promote your content once it's launched, and provide feedback regarding traffic afterwards.
+I cannot guarantee any hard numbers on what kind of traffic your post will get, but I can give you some numbers on the monthly traffic on my blog:

+- Between 25k and 40k users per month, with 30k-50k sessions per month
+- My average blog posts have between 1k and 6k sessions per month

 ## Now what?